-For Pavel Teodosije, a Ukrainian refugee conscripted into military service in communist Czechoslovakia in the 1960s and 70s, one silver lining brightening the drudgery of army life was his posting along the country’s Western border, where foreign radio wasn’t jammed and soldiers could tune in to Radio Free Europe’s music programs broadcast from its headquarters in Munich.
+For Pavel Teodosije, who was conscripted into military service in communist Czechoslovakia in the 1960s and 70s, one silver lining brightening the drudgery of army life was his posting along the country’s western border, where foreign radio wasn’t jammed and soldiers could tune in to Radio Free Europe’s music programs broadcast from its headquarters in Munich.

 “On the weekends, all the high-ranking officers left the barracks, and every weekend at exactly 2 p.m. the music from Munich was played,” he said.
 “We liked to listen to Rozina Jadrna’s music show.
 And when we met in the corridors, the sly greeting among soldiers was ‘Rozina says hello.’”

 Rozina Jadrna’s weekend music show was launched in 1965 and was a favorite among Radio Free Europe (RFE) listeners.
 She played Western hits that were forbidden by the communist regime, as well as anti-establishment rock and roll from Czechoslovak bands that had been driven underground in their own country.

 While providing independent news and information to listeners behind the Iron Curtain was the primary mandate of the U.S.-funded broadcaster, its music and literature programs, especially broadcasts of banned works by blacklisted artists and authors, buoyed the spirit of a people denied not only political, but also cultural freedom.
 In Czechoslovakia, this was never more the case than after the harshly repressive period of “normalization” that crushed the short-lived Prague Spring.

 The 1968 Soviet-led invasion ended the country’s experiment with reforms, and many artists, intellectuals, authors, and musicians emigrated to the West, including songwriter Karel Kryl, who went to work for RFE in Munich.